 About

 My therapeutic approach is grounded in the understanding that each individual possesses a complex and dynamic history.
-I believe that through the counseling process we can collaboratively unearth this story together.
-This process is transformative, and ultimately can provide the freedom to live a more conscious and fulfilling life.
+I believe that through the counseling process we can together unearth your story, providing the freedom to live a more conscious and fulfilling life.

-In my role as a counselor, I encourage clients to approach our sessions with a sense of curiosity that can be mutually cultivated and discovered.
-My role is to create a space of safety and openness that allows my clients to locate the parts of themselves that may previously have remained quiet and hidden.
-As these insights come to light, we work together to unlock the wisdom they hold.
+In my role as a counselor, I encourage clients to approach our sessions with a deep sense of curiosity.
+My job is to create a space of safety and openness that allows my clients to locate parts of themselves that may previously have remained quiet and hidden.
+As these insights come to light, we will work together to unlock their wisdom.
 Through this mutual understanding, the healing process unfolds.

 I am currently accepting new patients both for in person counseling and via telehealth.